nasiruddinmanihar/Sankey-solutions-/Milestone Project 3/HotelBookingRestAPI/README.md

 Documentation
 The API endpoints are documented using Swagger, which provides a user-friendly interface for exploring and testing the endpoints.
-Access the Swagger documentation by navigating to /swagger-ui.html after running the application.
+Access the Swagger documentation by navigating to /swagger-ui.html i.e http://localhost:8083/hotelbooking/swagger-ui/index.html after running the application.
 Explore the available endpoints, view request and response schemas, and test the API directly from the Swagger UI.

 Technologies Used:-